Shopping addiction: Impact on the general population

 The rate of people who have problems of shopping addiction is a very controversial matter, because the dividing line between pathological behaviours and those behaviours which, even if excessive, are socially accepted, is very difficult to determine.
 However, shopping addiction and other manifestations of the lack of self-control on spending are widespread problems which are constantly expanding.
 Studies using samples of the general population show that between 8% and 16% of the people have problems with excessive or uncontrolled purchases.
 Clinical studies give much lower figures, however, between 2% and 5%.
 According to the European Report on the programme for the prevention and treatment of personal problems related to consumer addiction, personal purchasing habits and over-indebtedness, 3% of European adults and 8% of European young people have a level of shopping addiction which could be considered as pathologic, that is, which seriously affects the life of the people who suffer from this.
 Other estimates for the prevalence of compulsive buying range from a low of 2 percent to 12 percent or more (in the U.S. population.

 Most of people who have these problems neither receive nor ask for treatment.
 Those that ask for help only do it after years of suffering, when the addiction has caused very serious economic repercussion and has harmed the relationship with their family and social environment.
 For this reason and due to the lack of social consciousness about this problem, the unrecorded figure of people who suffer from these problems is very high.
 In addition to the severe cases of shopping addiction, an important part of consumers (between 30% and 50% of the population) have deficiencies with spending self-control or excessive purchases.
 According to the European Report, 33% of European adults and 46% of the European young people have minor or moderate problems with shopping addiction or lack of economic self-control.

+COVID-19

+The amount of shopping among Millennials, Gen Z, and Gen X consumers increased during and after Covid-19.
+These generations are inclined to current trends of technology platforms like TikTok among others serve and they offer a place for consumers to follow and buy advertising products of their choice.
+During COVID-19, consumers purchased products that they might not need but because of boredom without thinking about the financial implications of their actions.
+Research carried out among 100 millennial consumers to test their shopping behavior using primary data found that a majority of millennial generation consumers prefer to use online shopping platforms to purchase their brands, due to both pricing and the responsiveness of manufacturers.
+Their purchasing behavior is defined by impulsive trend-driven purchases, particularly during the Covid-19 pandemic, with online platforms now having a 60% influence on current consumption trends.
+Many purchase decisions were driven by fear of shortages due to the pandemic.